 Lifetime Cloud Storage FAQs

-In my own option, Internxt is not only a very impressive and privacy focused cloud storage service in its own right, but one which also happens to offer some of the best value lifetime cloud storage plans of any of the mainstream providers.
+In my own option, pCloud is not only a highly usable and privacy focused cloud storage service, but one which also happens to offer some of the best value lifetime cloud storage plans of any of the mainstream cloud providers.

-The real value provided by lifetime cloud storage plans will, of course, differ widely depending upon the individual making use of such storage and the way in which it is used.
-Generally speaking, however, lifetime cloud storage plans can often prove a very cost-effective method for anyone with relatively stable storage requirements as well as being favourable for anyone who doesn’t like paying ongoing subscriptions for such a s service as well.
+The real value provided by lifetime cloud storage plans will, of course, differ widely depending upon the individual making use of such storage.
+Generally speaking, lifetime cloud storage plans often prove a very cost-effective method for anyone with relatively stable cloud storage requirements as well as being favourable for anyone who doesn’t like paying ongoing subscriptions.

-Generally speaking, lifetime cloud storage plans will offer the same features and levels of access as the regular monthly and yearly cloud subscriptions they sit alongside.
-It is, as with any other cloud service, always worth investigating exactly what is provided from a lifetime plan before making a purchase (and be sure to email the provider directly if anything concerning the lifetime plan remains unclear).
+Generally speaking, lifetime cloud storage plans will offer the same features and levels of service as the regular cloud subscriptions they sit alongside.
+It is, as with any cloud service, always worth investigating exactly what is provided via a lifetime plan before making a purchase (and be sure to email the provider directly if anything remains unclear).

-Generally speaking, in cases where a cloud provider might go out of business, any lifetime cloud storage plans which are in operation will almost certainly cease to function any longer from this point onwards (and it is important to be aware of this as a possibility when purchasing such plans).
+Generally speaking, in cases where a cloud provider goes out of business, any lifetime cloud storage plans will almost certainly cease to function (and it is important to be aware of this as a possibility when purchasing lifetime cloud storage plans).

-Having said this, it is always possible that such a failing cloud storage provider might actually be bought by another company before failing and, whilst there are no guarantees here, this new owner might choose to continue honouring the lifetime plans meaning all might not be lost!
+Having said this, it is always possible that such a failing cloud storage provider might actually be taken over by another company before failing and, whilst there are no guarantees here, this new owner might choose to continue honouring the lifetime plans.

 Below is a list of my current top three favourite lifetime cloud storage service as are tested and reviewed right here on BestBackupReviews.com.